Troubleshooting¶

 Factory reset (preserves nothing)¶

-- Via dashboard — Settings → System → Factory Reset (requires password).
+- Via dashboard — Setup → System → Factory Reset (requires password).
 Wipes all LittleFS settings, clears all NVS, restarts.

 - Via GPIO45 boot — enters CONFIG mode with default credentials so you can at least reach the device, but does NOT wipe settings.
 Use to recover from a lost password without losing data.